TehPers/StardewValleyMods/TehPers.FishingOverhaul.Api/README.md

 api.AddTrashData(trashData);
 ```

-The Nuget package has obsolete functions for setting the trash chances and removing trash and such.
-It is recommended that you do not use those and instead include TehPers.FishingOverhaul.Api and TehPers.Core.Api in your solution, then reference them from your projects.
+The Nuget package has obsolete functions for setting the trash chances and removing trash and such. **Do not use those functions.** Instead, you **must** include `TehPers.FishingOverhaul.Api` and `TehPers.Core.Api` in your solution, then reference them from your projects.

 # Feature list
 All calls to the API override any calculations performed by Teh's Fishing Overhaul and any configs settings in it.
 The API allows developers to: